Canon 5DS vs Nikon D810

 Review summary: Canon 5DS vs Nikon D810

-Reasons to prefer the Canon EOS 5DS:
+Advantages of the Canon EOS 5DS:

 - More detail: Offers more megapixels (50.3 vs 36.2MP) with a 18% higher linear resolution.